-Masters of Technology (M. Tech.)- Biotechnology I 55MBT102 Bioreactor Engineering Curriculum Developer: Er.
-Arpit Srivastava, Assistant Professor Students should have basic knowledge of fermentation and biochemical engineering Bioreactor engineering covers a wide range of topics, from the design and research of bioreactors (including their physical architecture, instrumentation, and operational mode) to the development of kinetic models.
-Across a range of industries, biochemical engineers can find work.
-They work in the food industry, nuclear industry, healthcare industry, chemical manufacturing firms, pharmaceutical industry, research labs, and other sectors.
-This course gives us information on various living things, including bacteria, fungus, plants, and animals.
-However, bioprocess engineering aids in the development of the necessary abilities needed to use these living things for the benefit of both humans and the natural world CO1-55MBT102.1.
+Program Name Masters of Technology (M. Tech.)- Biotechno ology Semester I Course Code: 55MBT102 Course title: Bioreactor Engineering Curriculum Developer: Er.
+Arpit Srivastava, Assistant Professor Pre-requisite: Students should have basic knowledge of fermentation and biochemical engineering Rationale: instrumentation, and operational mode) to the do work.
+They work in the food industry, nuclear ind labs, and other sectors.
+This course gives us info Topics, from the design and research of bioreactors (including their physical architecture, levelopment of kinetic models.
+Across a range of industries, biochemical engineers can find dustry, healthcare industry, chemical manufacturing firms, pharmaceutical industry, research formation on various living things, including bacteria, fungus, plants, and animals.
+However, of the necessary abilities needed to use these living things for the benefit of both humans and Course Outcomes (COs): CO1-55MBT102.1.
 Illustrate the terminologies associated with bioreactor engineering CO2-55MBT102.2.
 Explain the kinetics and mechanism of various types of reactors CO3-55MBT102.3.
 Interpretate the different experimental data on reaction rate related to reactor engineering principles CO4-55MBT102.4.
-Analyse the Transfer of Heat and Mass with its kinetics I 55MBT102 Bioreactor Engineering Students should have basic knowledge of ferm Bioreactor engineering covers a wide range or instrumentation, and operational mode) to the work.
-They work in the food industry, nuclear is labs, and other sectors.
-This course gives us in bioprocess engineering aids in the development the natural world.
-CO1-55MBT102.1.
-Illustrate the terminologies CO2-55MBT102.2.
-Explain the kinetics and in CO3-55MBT102.3.
-Interpretate the different engineering the constraints of the
+Analyse the Transfer of Heat and Mass with its kinetics CO4-55MBT102.4.
+Analyse the Transfer of He